 - 1-1/2 cups finely chopped dried apricots or dates

 - 2/3 cup water

 - 1 tablespoon hazelnut liqueur, optional

 - In a large bowl, cream the butter, 1/2 cup sugar and brown sugar until light and fluffy.
 Beat in egg and vanilla.
 In another bowl, mix the flour, baking soda and salt; gradually beat into creamed mixture.
 Divide dough in half.
 Shape each half into a thick rectangle; wrap in plastic.
 Refrigerate until firm or overnight.

 - In a small saucepan, combine the apricots, water, remaining sugar and, if desired, liqueur; bring to a boil, stirring occasionally.
 Reduce heat to medium; cook until liquid is almost evaporated, about 5 minutes.
 Stir in pecans if desired; cool completely.

-- On a floured surface, roll each portion of dough into a 12-in. x 9-in. rectangle.
+- On a floured surface, roll each portion of dough into a 12x9-in. rectangle.
 Evenly spread half of the apricot mixture over each rectangle to within 1/2-in. of edges.
-Roll up jelly-roll style, starting with a long side; wrap in plastic wrap.
+Roll up jelly-roll style, starting with a long side; wrap in plastic.
 Refrigerate for 2 hours or until firm.